-If you’re around the age of 40, you may have started to notice that keeping off excess weight is more difficult for you than it’s ever been before.
+If you’re over the age of 40, there are diet changes you’ll probably need to make.
+Around the age of 40, people start to notice that keeping off excess weight is more difficult for you than it’s ever been before.
 That’s because women in their 40s generally start to experience a decline in estrogen and metabolism as part of the natural aging process.
 Without regular exercise and good nutrition, these factors can increase the risk of weight gain, along with heart disease, osteoporosis, and cognitive problems.

 If you’re over the age of 40, try making some of the following diet changes to stay healthy for years to come.

 1. Reduce your sodium intake

 Sodium often lurks in the most unexpected foods, and can trigger or worsen bloating.
 Many baked goods and processed foods are high in salt and sodium — including salad dressings, condiments, and your favorite frozen meals.
 Start reading ingredient labels, and avoid foods that contain high amounts of sodium.